pagkly/Zed/Investopedia4/What Chief Operating Officers Do.md

 Oracle is a technology firm that began in 1977.
 It sells database software, cloud technology, management systems, and a variety of other products.2 Oracle had been performing well as a company but then hit a growth cap and couldn't increase annual revenue past $1 billion for a period of time.

-In 1992, Larry Ellison, then CEO and now Executive Chairman and [[CTO]](https://www.investopedia.com/terms/c/chief-technology-officer.asp), brought in Ray Lane to turn the company's fortunes around.
+In 1992, [[Larry Ellison]], then CEO and now Executive Chairman and [[CTO]](https://www.investopedia.com/terms/c/chief-technology-officer.asp), brought in Ray Lane to turn the company's fortunes around.
 Lane joined as Senior Vice President and President of Oracle USA.
 He became COO in 1996.3

 When Lane came on board, he integrated packaged software and high-margin professional service.
 In this aspect, he was selling two products in one cycle, increasing revenues from one sale.
 And according to him, because the people providing the professional service were experts on the product, the company could charge a high price for it resulting in a high [[margin]](https://www.investopedia.com/terms/p/profitmargin.asp).

 In 1992, Oracle had sales of $1.8 billion and profits of $61.5 million.
 In 1997, it had $5.7 billion in sales and profits of $821.5 million.4

 In 1999, Lane received a salary of $1 million and a $2.25 million bonus.
-He was also given 1.125 million in stock options, at the time valued between $11.8 million and $30 million.5
+He was also given 1.125 million in [[Stock|stock]] options, at the time valued between $11.8 million and $30 million.5

 ### Mort Topfer (Dell)

 The history of Dell Computers is quite famous, with Michael Dell having started the company in his dorm room in 1984.
 It was the first company to sell personal computers directly to consumers.
 The company had been performing well until about 1993 when business started to flounder.

-The company's stock fell from $49 to $16 and the CFO had resigned.
+The company's [[Stock|stock]] fell from $49 to $16 and the CFO had resigned.
 The problems of the company were due to rapid growth that it could just not keep up with.
 It had a planned launch of notebook computers that was eventually stopped because of poor production planning.
 At the time, the company didn't know what product lines its profits and losses were coming from.
 In essence, its operations were a mess.6

 With the company [[falling apart]](https://www.investopedia.com/ask/answers/052015/who-are-dells-main-competitors.asp), Dell decided to bring on people with experience, older than him who had the managerial chops to turn things around.
 The key hire was Mort Topfer.
 Though he did not have the title of COO, it was Vice Chairman, he did the job of COO and was Dell's mentor.
 He was the CEO's right-hand man.